Shams-ol-Emareh: Style

 The building has two towers in the same shape.
-Tiling and windows are Iranian style partly derived from western architecture.
+Tiling and windows are in an Iranian style partly derived from western architecture.

-ًRooms
+Rooms

-First floor contains the king's porch and hall covered with excellent and minimalist mirroring, with rooms on the sides which together resemble ear rings on a human ‘s face.
+The first floor contains the shah's porch and hall covered with excellent and minimalist mirror-work called Ayeneh-kari, with rooms on the sides which together resemble ear rings on a human‘s face.
 All parts have interesting decorations.
 These little rooms, with reticular decorations, drawings and mirroring, also can be seen on other floors.

 Decorations

-The floor of the king’s porch and façade are decorated with seven color tiling in the Qajar style.
-The tiling shows drawings from Europe’s nature and western architecture, but the style is Iranian.
+The floor of the shah's porch and façade are decorated with Qajar style seven colour tiling.
+Although the style is Iranian, the tiling depicts European natural landscapes and western architecture.

-Pillars’ marble bases are decorated with highlighted motifs of plants and animals faces.
+The columns’ marble bases are decorated with highlighted motifs of plants and animals faces.
 It seems these motifs belong to different epochs.

 The clock of Shams-ol-Emareh

-This clock was a present to Naser al-Din Shah's palace from Queen Victoria of the United Kingdom.
+This clock was a present to Naser al-Din Shah from Queen Victoria of the United Kingdom.
+The clock was mounted on top of Shams-ol-Emareh so as to inform the people of the then small Tehran, of the local time.
 The same palace which was built in European style and was distinguished among all buildings adjacent to Golestan Palace.
-The clock was mounted on top of Shams-ol-Emareh so as to inform people of the then small Tehran, of the local time.

 The loud sound of the clock, however, caused the palace residents to complain which in turn made the Shah to order tone down the sound.
 The repair work on the clock, however, did not do any good and resulted in the clock to go silent.
 The clock remained silent for over a hundred years.
 This silence finally ended on 12 November 2012 after new repairs were completed.
 The clock bell sounded again.

 Repairs

-Shams-ol-Emareh went through a period of repairs which ended in Repairs and maintenance of was finished in 1997.
-In 1999 the ground floor was opened to the public.
+Shams-ol-Emareh went through a period of repairs which ended in 1997.
+In 1999, the ground floor was opened to the public.